Stephen Cave: Background and education

+Cave graduated BA in 1843 and MA in 1846.

 Legal and political career

 Being called to the bar at the Inner Temple on 20 November 1846, Cave started his career by going the western circuit.
 On 29 April 1859 he entered parliament as Conservative Member of Parliament for New Shoreham, and retained this seat until 24 March 1880.
-He was sworn of the Privy Council on 10 July 1866, and served as Vice-President of the Board of Trade under the Earl of Derby between 1866 and 1867, when the office was abolished, and as Paymaster-General under Derby and then Benjamin Disraeli from 1866 until the fall of the Conservative government in December 1868.
+He was sworn of the Privy Council on 10 July 1866, and served as Vice-President of the Board of Trade under the Earl of Derby between 1866 and 1867, when the office was abolished, and as Paymaster General under Derby and then Benjamin Disraeli from 1866 until the fall of the Conservative government in December 1868.
 In 1866 he was appointed chief commissioner for negotiating a fishery convention in Paris.

 When the Conservatives returned to power under Disraeli in February 1874, Cave was appointed Judge Advocate General and Paymaster-General.
 He relinquished the former office in November 1875 but continued as Paymaster-General until 1880.
 In December 1875 he was sent on a special mission to Egypt by Benjamin Disraeli to report on the financial condition of that country together with John Stokes.
 He returned in March 1876.
 On 20 March 1880 he was appointed a Knight Grand Cross of the Order of the Bath (GCB).

-Cave was also a Fellow of the Society of Antiquaries, of the Zoological Society, and of other learned societies, chairman of the West India Committee, a director of the Bank of England and of the London Dock Company and a Deputy Lieutenant and Justice of the Peace for Gloucestershire.
+Cave was also a Fellow of the Society of Antiquaries, of the Zoological Society, and of other learned societies, chairman of the West India Committee, a director of the Bank of England and of the London Dock Company and a deputy lieutenant and justice of the peace for Gloucestershire.